 The most ancient fractals in human history are ideas and artifacts of ontological order, religious and mythological formulas of being.
 In theological pictures of the world, fractality refers, first of all, to the essence of God himself.
 For example, Krishna, the main incarnation of the divine in Hinduism, contains all worlds and the entire Universe.
 In Tibetan Buddhism, an important place is occupied by the Kalachakra, one of the ideas of which is the unity of being, the identity of macrocosm and microcosm, the Universe and man.
 In this, the Buddha embodies the highest principle of unity of all things.
 Buddha is everywhere and in everything, in each of the multitudes and multitudes of beings walking the long path of rebirth to spiritual perfection (every “enlightened” person is a Buddha).
 At the same time, the whole Universe is the Buddha’s Body, and the Buddha is the law of the world’s development.

 In this context, we recall again one of the most famous esoteric symbols of the duality of the Universe, Yin-Yang or Taiji “Supreme Pole/goal” – the ancient Chinese principle of the Supreme Element that generates five primary elements from which “ten thousand things” arise, including man.
 It is worth noting that Yin-Yang not only possesses fractality but, as mathematical calculations show, its graphic image corresponds to the Fibonacci Golden Proportion and its fractal numerical series, which some researchers regard as characteristics of male and female life cycles.
-Hindu samskaras, as the beginning of previous births and past experiences, has the process’s recursive nature within this process itself and forms the conceptual fractal of human existence in this world.
+Hindu samskaras, as the beginning of previous births and past experiences, has the process’s recursive nature within this process itself and form the conceptual fractal of human existence in this world.
 And man’s earthly paths, in the transmigration of souls and reincarnation cycles, create fractal trajectories of a special kind.

 In the Christian Trinity, One in Essence and Undivided, the fractal unity of the Divine is also affirmed.
 The hypostases of God the Father, God the Son, and God the Holy Spirit both together and separately comprise a single divine essence.
 Man, according to Holy Scripture, was created in “the image and likeness of God”.
 In other words, each person is a fractal pattern of the conceptual fractal of the One God.
 According to some researchers, the Bible’s text itself has fractal properties, in the content of which we can distinguish such fractals as the Tree of Life, the Image of God, the Likeness of God.
 A vivid example of fractal repetition is the Christian maxim: All those things, then, which you would have men do to you, even so, do you to them.
 Matthew 7:12